ߣÄÌÉçÇø

 Locked out Canadian National Rail workers stand at a picket line as locomotives are moved by management at CN Rail's Thornton Yard, in Surrey, B.C., Thursday, Aug.
 22, 2024.
 THE CANADIAN PRESS/Darryl Dyck

-MONTREAL — Canada's labour tribunal says the federal government's directive to end the countrywide rail shutdown in August marked an "unprecedented" move.
+MONTREAL — The federal government's directive to end the countrywide rail shutdown in August marked an "unprecedented" move, says Canada's labour tribunal, signalling a stauncher approach to disputes that rarely see direct intervention from cabinet.

-However, it also says the labour minister was simply using his "discretionary powers" under the Canada Labour Code, and that the board had no leeway to refuse the directive in this case.
+However, the tribunal also said the labour minister was simply using his "discretionary powers" under the Canada Labour Code, and that the board had no leeway to refuse the directive.

 Union members and labour advocates have criticized the move, saying it undermined workers' negotiating leverage and bargaining rights.